Redback Spider What is a Redback Spider?

 What Do Redback Spiders Eat?

 Redback spiders are carnivorous predators.
 They prey on insects, small lizards or any other animals that may get ensnared in their webs.
 They are not intimidated by the size of their prey that could be many time larger than themselves.
+There is even a video of a redback spider attacking a venamous red bellied black snake ensnared in its web.
 Female redback also steal food packets stored away by other spiders.
 It can survive for as long as 3 months without a meal.

 Dinner is Served